digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-release-runner.md

 ## Configure Digital.ai Release for Release runner

-We need to configure Release with a _service user_ for the Release runner and give it the needed permissions.

-Use the following command to create an account for the runner.
-Feel free to use a different password.
-The `remote-runner-user.yaml` file can be found in the `part-3` directory of the SDK workshop repository.

-    cd part-3
-    ./xlw apply -f remote-runnner-user.yaml --values password=Remote123

-The runner needs a token to register itself with the Release server.
-In order to obtain a token, do the following
+The runner connects to Release by using a token.
+To get a token, do the following

-* Log in to release as the `remote-runner` user with the password you gave as a parameter to the `xl apply` command
+* Log in as `admin` in the Release UI.
-* Go to the [Access tokens](http://digitalai.release.local:5516/#/personal-access-token) page: In the top-right corner, click on the **RR** icon and select **Access tokens**
+* Go to the [Access tokens](http://digitalai.release.local:5516/#/personal-access-token) page: In the top-right corner, click on the **RA** icon and select **Access tokens**
-* Enter a token name, for example `Local runner`, and click Generate.
+* Enter a token name, for example `Kubernetes runner`
+* Select **Let me select permissions**, scroll to the bottom of the list and select **Runner registration**
+* Click Generate.
 Copy the token and store it somewhere for future reference.

 ### Disable SDK runner

 The SDK environment already contains a  runner running in plain Docker.
 We need to disable it as to make sure new tasks will be run in the Kubernetes runner we are about to install.

-In the Release UI, log in as **admin** and check the **[Connections](http://digitalai.release.local:5516/#/configuration)** page for Release runner connections.
-You should see an entry for Release runner.
+In the Release UI, log in as **admin**.
+In the top right corner, click the cog wheel and select **[Runners](http://digitalai.release.local:5516/#/runners)**.

+Disable the active runner by hitting the **Enabled** switch.
+The runner should now be disabled.

 ![Job runners in Connections](img/job-runners.png)

-Now disable this runner for by choosing **Edit** for the **Local Docker** entry and disabling the **Enabled** switch.

 ## Set up the runner